RetroDECK/ES-DE/THEMES-DEV.md

 * `path` - type: PATH
     - Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `default` - type: PATH
-    - Path to default image file.
-The default image will be displayed when selected game does not have an image.
+    - Path to a default image file.
+The default image will be displayed when the selected game does not have an image of the type defined by the `metadata` property.
+It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `tile` - type: BOOLEAN
     - If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `metadata` - type: STRING